MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/set-up-connections.md

 The data source for the SAP Procurement solutions is your SAP system.
 Storing your system's SAP connection information in the solutions ensures that the SAP system connection information can be easily re-established when the solutions are migrated to different environments.

-At the time of solution import, you are prompted to create a new connection or map existing connections that are already set up by performing the actions here.
+When you import the solutions, you'll be prompted to create new connections or map existing connections.

 ## Set up and manage connections